ULJ-Yale/qunex/README.md

 Detailed change log
 -------------------

+* 0.61.11 [nitools] Replaced spaces with underscores in g_ExtractGLMVolumes saveoption.
+* 0.61.10 [niutilities] Removed a bug in single-run HCP ICAFix
 * 0.61.9  [niutilities, connector] HCP Diffusion pipeline upgrades, support for running bash commands before the Qu|Nex command when scheduling, added CUDA 9.1 bedpostx and probtrackx binaries, removed race conditions in createBOLDBrainMasks and mapHCPData.
 * 0.61.8  [niutilities] All DeDriftAndResample parameters are now properly passed to HCP pipelines.
 * 0.61.7  [niutilities] Added additional parameters to DeDriftAndResample and updated HCP diffusion.